bseverns/seedBox/docs/roadmaps/native_golden.md

 hash math, so the golden receipts line up exactly.
 The helper now pulls in the heavy spatial renders (engine hybrid stack, macro orbit stack, the 7.1 bus) so fallback runs never silently drop fixtures from the manifest.
+If you mint a brand-new log fixture before updating `golden.json`, the helper now scaffolds a placeholder spec instead of rage-quitting with `Missing log fixture spec...`.
+That way a refresh can land the audio + log on disk first, and you can rerun the hash tooling once you're ready to edit the manifest/header.

 Need the 30-second long-take collage specifically?
 Kick `tests/native_golden/render_long_take.sh`.
 When PlatformIO is present it still